steven-aj/steven-aj.github.io/src/content/singles/content-audit-checklist.md

 ---
-status: published
+status: draft
-title: The Importance of a Content Audit (Downloadable Checklist Included)
+title: Content Audit Checklist (PDF Included)
 date: 07/01/2023
 author: Steven Johnson
 excerpt: Understand the significance of performing a content audit before entering development on any new project.
 Includes a free PDF checklist of materials to gather.